Zhicheng-Zhang/computationalphysics_N20133011101211/chapter3.1/README.md

 ##Acknowledgements & References
 >- [1] Computational Physics (2nd edition)；Nicholas J. Giordano, Hisao Nakanishi</br>
 >- [2]J.B.
 Marion and S.T.Thornton,1995,Classical Dynamics of Particles and Systems</br>
->- [3]I learned how to orgnize my figures,fomulas,and gifs from Shixing Wang(王世兴) and Yangyao Chen(陈洋遥)，and I learned how to transfer videos in MP4 format into GIF format from Feng Chen(陈锋).Thanks a lot!
+>- [3]I learned how to organize my figures,fomulas,and gifs from Shixing Wang(王世兴) and Yangyao Chen(陈洋遥)，and I learned how to transfer videos in MP4 format into GIF format from Feng Chen(陈锋).Thanks a lot!